Where do your pearls come from?

 How do I get my pearls repaired or restrung?

-We use professional stringers here in Somerset.
-All the details are HERE.
+We work with professional stringers in Devon, Somerset, Kent and Sussex.
+See details are HERE.

 How do you string pearls?

 A traditional art, stringing pearls requires cool hands, calm manner and patience.
 Stringing involves handling multiple threads at once with one knot, one pearl, one knot, one pearl.
 There are rules to follow: